somepaulo/MoreWaita/README.md

 ## Introduction

-An expansive Adwaita-styled companion icon theme, built mostly upon the work of GNOME's Adwaita designers and GNOME Circle apps' developers, as well as Papirus theme designers, with a touch of tinkering from myself, [@dusansimic](https://github.com/dusansimic), [@julianfairfax](https://github.com/julianfairfax) and others.
+An expanded Adwaita-styled companion icon theme, built mostly upon the work of GNOME's Adwaita designers and GNOME Circle apps' developers, as well as Papirus theme designers, with a touch of tinkering from myself, [@dusansimic](https://github.com/dusansimic), [@julianfairfax](https://github.com/julianfairfax) and others.

 ## Installation